 A fun fact I have heard is that Miguel de Cervantes lived in Ulcinj for some time.
 But I have no idea whether he liked it or hated it.

 Budva Old Town

-If you have heard anything about holidays here, you have probably heard about Budva.
+If you have heard anything about the holidays here, you have probably heard about Budva.
 Everyone kept telling me that this is absolutely one of the best places in Montenegro and there are just so many things to do in Budva.
 Also, so many times I’ve heard a question: Budva or Kotor?
 (My answer would be Kotor).
-This is the main coastal resort in the country, the place I would have absolutely hated, if I had come there in summer, but which again was lovely-empty in April.
+This is the main coastal resort in the country, the place I would have absolutely hated if I had come there in summer, but which again was lovely-empty in April.
 (At this point you can already start guessing that I don’t like people too much).

 So, Budva.
 It is one of the oldest settlements in the Adriatic, dating some crazy 2,500 years back.
-Of course at that time it probably wasn’t filled with night clubs and huge billboards “Villa for sale” in Russian.
+Of course, at that time it probably wasn’t filled with night clubs and huge billboards “Villa for sale” in Russian.
 It is famous for its nightlife, great beaches and mild climate.
-Maybe I would have preferred it a couple of thousands years ago.
+Maybe I would have preferred it a couple of thousands of years ago.